shaydan12/SOC-Analyst-Home-Lab/README.md

 - Place internet facing ports behind a firewall or a VPN
-- Choose a strong password
+- Use strong passwords
-- Enable 2FA
+- Enable Multi-factor authentication
+- Grant only the necesarry permissiosn to users
+- Keep systems up to date

 &nbsp;